redyyu/raven-craft/README.md

 Cigarettes Pack for 20 Cigarettes. all distribution decide chance to make `CigarettesPack` to replace `Cigarettes`.
 Cigarettes Pack can refill with numbers of Cigarettes.
 When smoke with Cigarettes Pack, 1 Cigarettes will draw out and smoking.

-## GunSuicide

-Kill your self by a loaded gun, prevent become a zombie.